Learn how to configure a connection for retrieving files from or delivering files to an FTP server.

-A note about FTPS: Connect will not validate FTPS server certificates; it will accept all certificates.
+Protocol: Select an option from the drop-down list.
+Note: Connect will not validate FTPS server certificates; it will accept all certificates.

 Use passive FTP: If the FTP server is configured to use passive FTP, select this option.

-Next, you'll want to define the source and destination folders on the FTP server.
-Once that's done you can configure routing and create a channel that combines source and destination folders.
+When you have defined these folders, you can configure routing and create a channel that combines source and destination folders.